bholloway/elm-workshop/README.md

 ### Check a Todo

 Your application should be up and running but you can't check or uncheck todos.
 Uncomment in `tests/Main.elm` the line `Todo.Update.Check.tests` You should have some failing test.
-Fix it and don't forget to create the view.
+Fix it and don't forget to update the view.

 ### Add the number of task in the view
 Add in the view, the number of tasks created